The Griya Villas & Spa – Opulent and secluded villas with unrivaled views.

 - Room Types: Only offers villas with 1, 2, or 3 bedrooms.

-- Smoking Rooms: No smoking allowed in the rooms or eating areas, but tolerated elsewhere.
+- Smoking Rooms: No smoking allowed in the rooms or eating areas, but okay elsewhere.

 - Best Room: The 1-Bedroom Deluxe Pool Villa is ideal, especially for those on honeymoon.
-Separate living room and wide pool surrounded by decking.
+Separate living room and a wide pool surrounded by a deck.

-- For Families: Some villas feature 2 or 3 bedrooms, and all have a kitchen and private pool.
+- For Families: Some villas feature 2 or 3 bedrooms, and all have kitchens and private pools.